 I have no regrets about changing careers.
 I have a higher purpose now."

-Jeniqua joined Baltimore City Teaching Residency in 2008 and currently teaches fourth and fifth grade English at Westport Academy Elementary/Middle School.
-While continuing to enjoy success with her own students, Jeniqua also works as a Residency Instructor and is helping lead the District’s Institute for new teachers.
+Jeniqua joined Baltimore City Teaching Residency in 2008 and currently teaches fourth and fifth grade English at Commodore John Rodgers Elementary/Middle School.
+Jeniqua has also worked as a Residency Instructor and is helping lead the District’s Institute for new teachers.
 She relishes the opportunity to help new teachers “develop a love for teaching and this profession so they don’t get bogged down by daily challenges.”

 AS A FORMER ATHLETE, I APPRECIATE REAL-TIME FEEDBACK

 I’m really proud of my classroom management.
 For the last four years, I’ve worked in a program serving students with emotional disabilities and behavior challenges, but facilitators constantly say that they can’t tell that from my classroom.